Zhilik

 Zanita Ahmed Zhilik simply known as Zhilik is a Bangladeshi singer.
 She works in many music albums and singles with many well known artists.
 She was champion of the Channel i musical reality show Shera Kontho in 2008.

 Early life

 Zhilik was born in Rangpur.
 Her family was culturally oriented.
-She have started learning music from her father.
+She started learning music from her father.
 Her father was an enlisted singer of Bangladesh TV and radio.